Energy and climate change

 - Governance structure: During 2015 Telefonica created the Global Infrastructure Center to improve the management of our facilities including energy issues.

-- Agenda: in 2017, Telefonica continued to participate in different energy and climate change working groups to manage the risk and opportunities around climate change.
-Moreover, Telefonica organized the 9th edition of the Telefonica Global Energy and Climate Change workshop in Brazil.
+- Agenda: in 2018, Telefonica continued to participate in different energy and climate change working groups to manage the risk and opportunities around climate change.
+Moreover, Telefonica organized the 9th edition of the Telefonica Global Energy and Climate Change workshop in Argentina.

 - Targets: New energy and carbon reductions targets until 2020 and 2030.
 The establishment of a carbon science based target according to the 2∞C scenario.